McLaughlin Planetarium: The building

-The dominant feature of the building is the dome, which rises 25.3 meters (83 ft) from the ground, and has an outer diameter of 27.7 meters (91 ft).
-The dome structure is layered, with an outer waterproofed casing of reinforced concrete 4 centimeters (2.5 inches) thick, and an inner concrete dome that is insulated by a layer of urethane foam.
+The dominant feature of the building was the dome, which rose 25.3 meters (83 ft) from the ground, and had an outer diameter of 27.7 meters (91 ft).
+The dome structure was layered, with an outer waterproofed casing of reinforced concrete 4 centimeters (2.5 inches) thick, and an inner concrete dome that was insulated by a layer of urethane foam.

 The projection dome was separate from the outer dome, and was 23 meters (75.4 ft) in diameter.
 Made of curved aluminum sheets, it was lap jointed to create a continuous spherical surface.
 The sheets were painted white and perforated with 2.5-millimeter (0.1 inch) holes, which were designed to let sound through and reduced echoes in the cavernous space.